Skip to main content

 This is the most common failure mode for a solo professional with a scaling idea.
 The product is real.
 The practitioner is qualified.
 But the stack underneath it is broken.
 There is no voice-trained content engine writing in your language.
 There is no scorecard filtering the right clients in and the wrong ones out.
 There is no prospecting agent finding the people who should be on the waitlist.
 There is no ad layer bringing fresh traffic that does not depend on your network.
 The product you wanted to launch needs all of that to ship.
 None of it builds itself while you see clients thirty hours a week.

-Thirty days is the standing-up of the stack.
-It is not perfect at thirty.
-It is live at thirty.
+Ninety days is the standing-up of the stack.
+It is not perfect at ninety.
+It is live at thirty and compounding from there.
 The compounding starts the day the system ships its first piece to the market, which is week four, not week twelve.

 Where to start

-The fastest way to find out whether your practice is at the ceiling the Growth Infrastructure Method is built to break is the Growth Readiness Scorecard.
-Thirteen questions across the five phases.
+The fastest way to find out whether your business is at the ceiling the Growth Infrastructure Method is built to break is the Growth Readiness Scorecard.
+Thirteen questions across five dimensions.
 Three minutes to take.
-A personalised report at the end naming the one gap to close first and whether a thirty-day build is the right next step for you or not.
+A personalised report at the end naming the one gap to close first and whether a 90-Day Sprint is the right next step for you or not.

 If it is, the next step is a Statement of Work generated from your scorecard answers.
 No sales call, no pressure.
 If it is not, the report says so directly, and you have spent three minutes finding out rather than three months.